hiiamboris/red-cli-gitlab-mirror/README.md

 Other than a `block!`, the typeset can contain any **combination** of these **types**:
 - `string!` - accepts the argument as is
 - `file!` - accepts the result of `to-red-file` on the argument (never fails, but can clean up some bad characters)
-- Any subset of **"loadable set"** = `[integer! float! percent! logic! url! email! tag! issue! time! date!]`.
+- Any subset of **"loadable set"** = `[integer! float! percent! logic! url! email! tag! issue! time! date! pair!]`.
 In this case argument is `load`ed and it's type checked against the typeset.

 Value **type checking** is done in the following order:
 1. If typeset contains at least one *loadable* type, try to load it and see if it's loaded type belongs to both the loadable set and the argument typeset.
 Pass the argument on success.